chaos-mesh/website/versioned_docs/version-2.8.4/status-check-in-workflow.md

 :::note

 The `StatusCheck` node only supports aborting the workflow automatically when the status check is unsuccessful.
-It could not pause or resume the workflow.
+It cannot pause or resume the workflow.

 :::

-When executing chaos experiments, the application system might become `unhealthy`, this function can be used to restore the application system by quickly ending chaos experiments.
+When executing chaos experiments, the application system might become unhealthy.
+In that case, you can use this function to restore the application system by quickly ending chaos experiments.
 To enable the workflow to abort automatically when the status check fails, you can set the `abortWithStatusCheck` field to `true` on the `StatusCheck` node.

 ```yaml
 - name: workflow-status-check